private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 x_-·y_- ⊕ x_-·y_+ ⊕ x_+·y_- ⊕ r_- ⊕ r_+ ⊕ z_- = 0
 ~~~

-This statement is true if the protocol was followed correctly, but the value
+The left hand side of this expression will equal zero if the protocol was followed
-will be non-zero if there was an additive attack.
+correctly, but it will equal one if there was an additive attack.

 Validation is made more efficient by validating multiple multiplications at the
 same time.

+The above statement can be transformed to yield the result (either zero or one)
-The above formula is computed in large prime field (not the original
+as a value in a large prime field {{prime_field_transformation}}.
+These values
-binary field), with the sum across all of the multiplications being a count of
+can be summed across all the multiplications in a large batch.
+The total sum will
-how much error was introduced by an additive attack (or, for a binary field, the
-number of additive attacks).
-Provided that the number of multiplications
+be the count of additive attacks applied, which will be zero if the prover correctly
+followed the protocol.
+There will not be any wrapping around so long as the number
-included in the validation batch is smaller than the size of the prime field,
+of multiplications in the batch is smaller than the prime used to define the field.
-this approach will detect any deviation from the protocol with high probability.

 For this protocol, the parties will use the field of integers mod `p`, where `p` is a large prime.